menu

 Of important note, Melrose is also a city of artists.
 Melrose has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Melrose’s character.

-One downside of living in Melrose is that it can take a long time to commute to work.
-In Melrose, the average commute to work is 36.05 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of Melrose’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Melrose, however, the average commute to work is quite long.
+On average, people spend 35.92 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Melrose is a very ethnically-diverse city.
 The people who call Melrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Melrose residents report their race to be White, followed by Asian.
 Important ancestries of people in Melrose include Irish, Italian, English, German, and Polish.